How to Write Good Essay on History

 Chronology

-This is a historical essay and you should not ever confuse events. writing a historical essay That is why a thorough study of the subject is advised before you begin writing.
+This is a historical essay and you should not ever confuse events.
+That is why a thorough study of the subject is advised before you begin writing.
 Writing “The Soviet common people had been the subject of cruelty and injustice even before 1917” assures you a failing grade because the Soviet Union would only be established in 1922 by the Communists.
 Before the Soviet Union, there existed only the Russian Empire.
 Your thesis statement and analysis should fit perfectly with the chronology of events.